 Using sentiment analysis in Excel is pretty straightforward with MonkeyLearn, an AI platform that makes it super easy to use text analysis models right into your spreadsheets.
 Avoid labor-intensive efforts and get to ah-ha! in just 2 simple steps:

-1. Select a Sentiment Analysis Model
+Step 1: Select a Sentiment Analysis Model

 MonkeyLearn offers pre-trained and ready to use models for general tasks.
 These models do not require any training and are great for getting started right away with sentiment analysis.
 Just go to Explore, filter by sentiment, and then choose a model: